 The police will document the scene and prepare a Motor Vehicle Crash Report.
 The benefit of this is that, in the event you are seriously hurt in the car accident and are off in an ambulance, the police will get the names of the individual or individuals in the other motor vehicle.
 Also, the police will get the make, model, license plate number and insurance information for the other vehicle involved in the crash.
 This way you will know who the negligent party was that caused the accident and the insurance company that you will need to file a claim with for bodily injury and property damage.

 The police will also get the names and contact information for any potential witnesses and get a statement from them.
 The great thing about this is that if the other driver or his occupants try to place blame on you for the accident, you will be able to find the witnesses that will contradict or rebut their story.

-Call Your Insurance Company - Don't Talk To The Other Guy's Insurance Company
+#2: Call Your Insurance Co. - Don't Talk To The Other Driver's Insurance Co.

-After a car accident you should report the accident to your insurance company.
+After a car accident, you should report the accident to your insurance company.
 Your insurance company is there to help you.
-You should cooperate with them because your insurance coverage carries personal injury protection benefits (a/k/a PIP), which will cover up to $8,000.00 in benefits for medical bills (or $2,000.00 in medical bills if you have private health insurance) and lost wages.
+You should cooperate with them because your insurance coverage carries Personal Injury Protection benefits (PIP), which will cover up to $8,000.00 in benefits for medical bills (or $2,000.00 in medical bills if you have private health insurance) and lost wages.